-Point Loma has no shortage of ways to spend the day home to two yacht clubs, there are boating, sailing, sport fishing, kayaking, whale watching, trails for walking along the water's edge, hiking, bicycling, tennis, ecological preserves and lots of city parks and fields to enjoy.
+Point Loma has no shortage of ways to spend the day home to two yacht clubs, there are boating, sailing, sport fishing, kayaking, whale watching, trails for walking along the water's edge, hiking, bicycling, tennis, pickle-ball, ecological preserves and lots of city parks and fields to enjoy.
 One place not to miss is Cabrillo National Monument.
 Sunday afternoons on Canon Street, you'll find our local farmer's market.
 There are also plenty of convenient shops and restaurants at the old Naval Training Center, now known as Liberty Station.

 - Elementary: Cabrillo, St. Charles Borromeo Academy, Loma Portal, Silvergate, Warren-Walker

 - Middle School: Dana, Cabrillo, St. Charles Borromeo Academy, High Tech Middle